 The new contact details for the IFD which goes live on 29 January 2021 are as follows:-

 Telephone number: 01403 229900

+Out of Hours Telephone number – 03302 226664

 Email address: WSChildrenservices@westsussex.gov.uk

 Why have we changed?

 The Integrated Front Door model will allow Early Help and Social Care team to provide a holistic view at the front door of the child/family.
 Children’s Services would create one pathway to support and publicise one number for all worries relating to children regardless of risk and complexity.
 This will simplify the process for the public and professionals and potentially reducing unnecessary social work interventions as we shift the focus to ask if the child’s needs can be met by Early Help.